BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 Individual implementations could be found [traversal.py](Resources/traversal.py) in the Resources.

 ### Exercise
 - Imagine we run a DFS (respectively a BFS) from any vertex of a complete graph of order .
-How many vertices are neighbors of  in the resulting tree?
+How many vertices are neighbours  in the resulting tree?
 	> $1$ and $n-1$
 - Imagine a graph where $u$ and $v$ are vertices, and there is no path for which $u$ and $v$ are extremities.
 If we run a DFS from , which of the following propositions are true?
 	> At the end of the DFS,  $v$ has not been explored.